zdharma-continuum/zinit/README.md

-  - New ice mod `subscribe''`/`on-update-of''` which works like the `wait''` ice-mod, i.e. defers loading of a plugin, but it **looks at modification time of the given file(s)**, and when it changes, it then triggers loading of the plugin
+  - New ice mod `subscribe''`/`on-update-of''` which works like the `wait''` ice-mod, i.e. defers loading of a plugin, but it **looks at modification time of the given file(s)**, and when it changes, it then triggers loading of the plugin/snippet:

     ```zsh
     % zplugin ice on-update-of'{~/files-*,/tmp/files-*}' lucid \